 MPH Foundational Competencies define what a successful student in the Master of Public Health program in the Department of Health at West Chester University should know and be able to do upon completion of the MPH core and track courses.
-The MPH Program has a set of competencies for the core courses and the program tracks.
-Students should become familiar with the core foundational and track competencies as these competencies provide the foundation for professional standards in the MPH Program.

-All students regardless of their elective tracks need to meet the following MPH Foundational Competencies.
-MPH Foundational Competencies are addressed in MPH Core Courses

-DOMAINS MPH FOUNDATIONAL COMPETENCIES 1.
-Apply epidemiological methods to the breadth of settings and situations in public health practice Evidence-based 2.
-Select quantitative and qualitative data collection methods appropriate for a given public health Approaches to context Public Health 3.
-Analyze quantitative and qualitative data using biostatistics, informatics, computer-based programming and software, as appropriate 4.
-Interpret results of data analysis for public health research, policy or practice 5.
-Compare the organization, structure and function of health care, public health and regulatory Public Health & systems across national and international settings Health Care 6.
-Discuss the means by which structural bias, social inequities and racism undermine health and Systems create challenges to achieving health equity at organizational, community and societal levels 7.
-Assess population needs, assets and capacities that affect communities' health 8.
-Apply awareness of cultural values and practices to the design or implementation of public Planning and health policies or programs Management to Promote Health 9.
-Design a population-based policy, program, project or intervention Promote Health 10.
-Explain basic principles and tools of budget and resource management 11.
-Select methods to evaluate public health programs Policy in Public Health 12.
-Discuss multiple dimensions of the policy-making process, including the roles of ethics and evidence Policy and 13.
-Propose strategies to identify stakeholders and build coalitions and partnerships for Public Health influencing public health outcomes 14.
-Advocate for political, social or economic policies and programs that will improve health in diverse populations 15.
-Evaluate policies for their impact on public health and health equity 16.
-Apply principles of leadership, governance and management, which include creating a vision, empowering others, fostering collaboration and guiding decision making Leadership 17.
-Apply negotiation and mediation skills to address organizational or community challenges 18.
-Select communication strategies for different audiences and sectors 19.
-Communicate audience-appropriate public health content, both in writing and through oral Communication presentation 20.
-Describe the importance of cultural competence in communicating public health content Interprofessional 21.
-Perform effectively on interprofessional teams Practice Systems Thinking 22.
-Apply systems thinking tools to a public health issue
+MPH Foundational Competencies

+Evidence Based Approach to Public Health

+- 1. Apply epidemiological methods to the breadth of settings and situations in public health practice - 2.
+Select quantitative and qualitative data collection methods appropriate for a given health context - 3.
+Analyze quantitative and qualitative data using biostatistics, informatics, computer-based programming and software, as appropriate - 4.
+Interpret results of data analysis for public health research, policy, or practice

+Public Health & Healthcare Systems

+- 5. Compare the organization, structure and function of health care, public health, and regulatory systems across national and international settings - 6.
+Discuss the means by which structural bias, social inequalities and racism undermine health and create challenges to achieving health equity at organizational, community, and societal levels

+Planning & Management to Promote Health

+- 7. Assess population needs, assets, and capacities that affect communities' health - 8.
+Apply awareness of cultural values and practices to the design or implementation of public health policies or programs - 9.
+Design a population-based policy, program, project, or intervention - 10.
+Explain basic principles and tools of budget and resource management - 11.
+Select methods to evaluate public health programs

+Policy in Public Health

+- 12. Discuss multiple dimensions of the policy-making process, including the roles of ethics and evidence - 13.
+Propose strategies to identify stakeholders and build coalitions and partnerships for influencing public health outcomes - 14.
+Advocate for political, social, or economic policies and programs that will improve health in diverse populations - 15.
+Evaluate policies for their impact on public health and health equity

+Leadership

+16. Apply principles of leadership, governance and management, which include creating a vision, empowering others, fostering collaboration and guiding decision making

+Communication

+- 17. Apply negotiation and mediation skills to address organizational or community challenges - 18.
+Select communication strategies for different audiences and sectors - 19.
+Communicate audience-appropriate public health content, both in writing and through oral presentation - 20.
+Describe the importance of cultural competence in communicating public health content

+Interprofessional Practice

+21. Perform effectively on interprofessional teams

+Systems Thinking

+22. Apply systems thinking tools to a public health issue

-Foundational in Public Health Objectives
+Foundational Public Health Knowledge

-HEA503 Foundations in Public Health is a required course for all MPH students to meet the Council on Education for Public Health (CEPH) Accreditation Criteria D1: MPH & DrPH Foundational Public Health Knowledge.
+To meet the Council on Education for Public Health (CEPH) Accreditation Criteria D1: MPH Foundational Public Health Knowledge, a 1-credit foundational course in public health (HEA 503) is required for all MPH students.
 The MPH Program ensures that all MPH graduates are grounded in foundational public health knowledge.
 Grounding in foundational public health knowledge is measured by the student's achievement of the learning objectives listed below.
-The following objectives are addressed in this course:
+The following objectives are addressed in the HEA 503 Foundations in Public Health course: